juripero/ryft-server/docs/rest/search.md

 ### Search `file` parameter

 The second required parameter is the set of file to search.
-At least one file should be provided.
+At least one file should be provided if `ignore-missing-files` is not set to `true`.

 Multiple files can be provided as: